Skip to content

 }

-Ping comes from the Client or Iota and the Omikron returns a Pong.
-The Ping should contain the last ping, the Pong contains the last ping of the opposite.
+A ping request comes from the Client or Iota and the Omikron returns a pong answer.
+The ping request should contain the last Client or Iota ping and the pong answer will contain the last ping of the Omikron.****

 {